SpecDec++: Boosting Speculative Decoding via Adaptive Candidate Lengths: Inference Time Analysis of Speculative Decoding

+We refer to $K$ as the candidate length, i.e., the number of candidate tokens for this round.
 Next, we sequentially check if each $y_i$ is accepted or not.
 If there is any rejection, we replace the first rejected token with a fresh sample from the corresponding modified probability distribution and discard the subsequent tokens.
+For completeness, the details of the speculative decoding algorithm are stated in Appendix~\ref{appendix:algo}.

 The key practical consideration is that the probabilities of the candidate tokens $p(y_i \mid x_{\text{prefix}}, y_1, \dots, y_{i-1}) $ can be calculated \textit{in parallel} by the target model with no additional overhead, as the forward time is bottlenecked by the memory operations~\citep{pope2023efficiently}.
-For completeness, the speculative decoding algorithm is stated in Algorithm~\ref{alg:sd}.